 Changing The Main View Presentation

-The Main view of the Exchange recommendations within the Reserved Instance Planner provides a listing of current recommendation based the reference date range, savings and utilization threshold savings.
+The Main view of the Exchange recommendations within the Reserved Instance Planner provides a listing of current recommendations based the reference date range, savings and utilization threshold savings.
 You can sort and filter the view to more easily find or focus on recommendations that are more important to you.

-Recommendation can be sorted by clicking the header of any of the columns.
+The recommendation can be sorted by clicking the header of any of the columns.
 For instance recommendations can be sorted in descending (largest to smallest) order by simply clicking on the “Savings” column header and reversed to ascending (smallest to largest) ordering by clicking the header a second time.

 Recommendation can be filtered out so that you are only able to see those containing specific traits in one of two ways from the GUI.

 First, selecting any hyperlinked label from one of the columns will add that value to the filters.
 You can select additional hyperlinked values from other columns, to continue to add required values and further refine your filtering but only one value from each column may be selected at a time.
-After selecting an value in any column, you will not be able to add any more from that particular column until you clear the first.
+After selecting a value in any column, you will not be able to add any more from that particular column until you clear the first.